kdydesign/vuepress-commander/README.md

 [![Standard JS][standard-js-src]][standard-js-href]
 ![License][license-src]

-> vuepress-cli makes it easier to create and deploy posts in the vuepress using cli.
+> vuepress-commander makes it easier to create and deploy posts in the vuepress using cli.

 ## Introduction
 The cli in `vuepress` is cumbersome.
-To compensate for this, we created a `vuepress-cli`.
+To compensate for this, we created a `vuepress-commander`.
-`vuepress-cli` now solves the task of creating new posts each time.
+`vuepress-commander` now solves the task of creating new posts each time.
 You can also easily distribute build results to github.

 **Features :**